Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Proof of Theorem

+up to a null-measure set.
 This concludes the proof of Theorem~\ref{thm:ks_condition}.
-Note that survival of a given type almost surely upon non extinction of the process is stated as a sufficient criterion stated in \cite{ligonniere_kesten_2024} (yet within a different setting with varying environment and stronger moment assumptions) to recover the dichotomy between $\{W=0\}$ and the event of survival.
+Note that survival of a given type almost surely upon non extinction of the process is stated as a sufficient criterion stated in~\cite{ligonniere_kesten_2024} (yet within a different setting with varying environment and stronger moment assumptions) to recover the dichotomy between $\{W=0\}$ and the event of survival.